sidsatya/econometric-methods/README.md

 1. Bernoulli Sampling
 2. Binscatter
 3. Omitted Variable Bias
+4. Oaxaca Decomposition (in progress)
-4. Reweighting I
+5. Reweighting I
-5. Reweighting II, logit and weights (in progress)
+6. Reweighting II, logit and weights (in progress)
-6. Instrumental Variables (in progress)
+7. Instrumental Variables (in progress)
-7. Difference-in-Differences (in progress)
+8. Difference-in-Differences (in progress)
-8. Regression Discontinuity (in progress)
+9. Regression Discontinuity (in progress)
-9. Lasso and Ridge for Feature Selection (in progress)
+10. Lasso and Ridge for Feature Selection (in progress)